MS, RD, LDN

 When you think about bottle feeding, you might imagine confident parents mixing formula with one hand while cuddling their baby with the other.
 But what we are actually confronted with is an onslaught of contradictory information on how to prepare formula.
 To boil or not to boil?
 What type of water should I use?
 What formula do I use?
 Do I swirl or shake?
 A lot of it depends on your baby, your family’s preferences, and even the area you live in.
 Read on to get all of your questions answered!

-The type of water you use can depend on a number of factors.
+The type of water you use can depend on a

 The recommendation to boil water stems from the small chance that non-sterile powdered formula may contain a bacteria called cronobacter.
 Many organizations, including the CDC, WHO, and WIC, recommend that babies who were born prematurely, babies less than 3 months old, and babies who have weakened immune systems use either liquid formula (concentrate or ready-to-feed) or boil water prior to mixing it with powdered formula.
 Once boiled, let it cool to “no less than 158°F/70°C before pouring it into a clean and sterilized feeding cup with a lid, or bottle.
 Water should cool to this temperature within 30 minutes after boiling” (source: CDC).
 At this temperature, mix the formula as you usually do, allowing it to cool to body temperature before feeding to baby.
 Always test the temperature by placing a few drops on your wrist.